knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsGoogleApi.md

         {

             var apiInstance = new PaymentsGoogleApi();
-            var request = new ModelGooglePaymentRequest(); // ModelGooglePaymentRequest | The request for paying an invoice through a Google in-app payment (optional)
+            var request = new GooglePaymentRequest(); // GooglePaymentRequest | The request for paying an invoice through a Google in-app payment (optional)

             try
             {